 A Municipally Owned Utility (MOU) or an Electric Cooperative (EC) that offers Customer Choice and sells electric energy at retail in the restructured electric power market in Texas, or a Retail Electric Provider (REP).

+Gaining Competitive Retailer (CR)

+CR that becomes the REP of record upon the processing of the transition of an Electric Service Identifier (ESI ID) from one REP of record to another.
+This includes the CR identified in the initiating Mass Transition Decision or Acquisition Transfer Decision that is to become the REP of record as of the Mass Transition Effective Date or Acquisition Transfer Effective Date for a transitioned Electric Service Identifier (ESI ID) following the Mass Transition or Acquisition Transfer.

+Losing Competitive Retailer (CR)

+CR that is removed as the REP of record upon the processing of the transition of an ESI ID from one REP of record to another.
+This includes the CR identified in the initiating Mass Transition Decision or Acquisition Transfer Decision that is to be removed as the REP of record upon the processing of a Mass Transition or Acquisition Transfer transaction.

 Mass Transition

-The transition of ESI IDs from one CR to a Provider of Last Resort (POLR) or designated CR, or from one TDSP to another TDSP, in a quantity or within a timeframe identified by Applicable Legal Authority.
+The transition of Electric Service Identifiers (ESI IDs) from one Competitive Retailer (CR) to a Provider of Last Resort (POLR) or designated CR, or from one Transmission and/or Distribution Service Provider (TDSP) to another TDSP, in a quantity or within a timeframe identified by Applicable Legal Authority.

+Mass Transition Decision

+Parameters associated with a Mass Transition event that dictate the parties involved and the Mass Transition Effective Date.
+Mass Transition Decision parameters include designation of the Losing CR, the Gaining CR, the preliminary list of transitioning ESI IDs, and the Mass Transition Effective Date.

+Mass Transition Effective Date

+The date on which the Mass Transition of ESI IDs from the Losing CR to the Gaining CR takes place.
+This is the date on which the meter read is taken and is used in Mass Transition transactions.

 15.1.1.7 Completion of Switch Request and Effective Switch Date

 (1) A Switch Request is effectuated on the actual meter read date in the 867_04, Initial Meter Read, or the final 867_03, Monthly or Final Usage, which must be equal to the scheduled meter read date.
 The process for a specific Switch Request is complete upon receipt of the effectuating meter read sent by the TDSP.
 The TDSP shall send the meter read information to ERCOT using the 867_03 transaction and 867_04 transaction within three Retail Business Days of the meter read.
 This transaction will contain an effectuating meter read indicator.
 If the TDSP has made every reasonable effort to get the actual data for the meter read and absolutely cannot, the TDSP may estimate the reading for the ESI ID, regardless of the meter type or Customer class.
 When an estimate occurs on a demand meter, the demand indicator has not been reset.
 Upon receipt, ERCOT will send final meter read information to the current CR DUNS Number provided in the 867_03 transaction by the TDSP and initial meter read information to the new CR DUNS Number provided in the 867_04 transaction by the TDSP using the 867_03 transaction and 867_04 transaction, as appropriate.
 Meter reads will be sent to the CR DUNS Number within the Texas Standard Electronic Transaction (TX SET) transaction from the TDSP within 12 hours of receipt by ERCOT.

-(2) Failure by ERCOT to provide the initial meter read information does not change the effective date of the switch.
+(2) Failure by ERCOT to provide the initial meter read information does not change the Mass Transition Effective Date of the switch.